-Fidelity Investments is one of the largest trading platforms in the world.
+Fidelity is one of the largest trading platforms in the world.
 This Fidelity review looks at the company’s history, the types of investments it supports, different account types, trading fees, pros & cons, and more.

+Welcome to our updated 2022 Fidelity review.
 Fidelity Investments is one of the outright largest asset managers in the world.
 Their extensive trading platform not only delivers much in the way of investment opportunities and research with zero commission, but also offers you a couple of powerful benefits which you might not find on other trading platforms.

-Established just after World War II in Boston, Fidelity Investments today manages about $5 trillion dollars worth of assets plus another nearly $8 trillion in customer accounts.
+Established just after World War II in Boston, Fidelity today manages about $5 trillion dollars worth of assets plus another nearly $8 trillion in customer accounts.

 Fidelity is a huge, multi-faceted organisation which operates not only the brokerage firm and trading platform we’re reviewing here, but also a retirement planning business, a proprietary investing business and other interests alongside its mutual funds operations.
 They are a giant of modern American personal finance.